-When I saw it was Alfie at the door that night, I skipped off to my room to get the album so I could show it to him.
+When I saw it was Alfie at the door that night, I skipped off to my room to get the Little One album so I could show it to him.
 I don’t know why I wanted to show it to him.
 I was five.
 Why the hell does a five-year-old do anything?
 Your guess is as good as mine.

 I think probably I had a crush on him and wanted to impress him.
 Okay, I know I had a crush on him and wanted to impress him, but I will never, ever admit that to anybody, least of all him.

 When I got back to the stairs with the album, Sara was just wandering into the foyer.
 She was in her favorite white silk robe and was swaying a bit.
 Her fragile hand was barely grasping a flute of champagne as she froze at the sight of him.
 She had that look on her face.

 It’s not something you can get used to: the look of surprise on your own mother’s face every time she sees you.
 Like she thought you were part of some horrible dream she’d had and that you should have been gone by morning.
 A look that says: you shouldn’t be here.

 She was looking at him like that and I’d never seen her look at anyone else but me that way.
 I think that’s probably the moment I realized there was a correlation between me and him in her mind.
 I was too young then to recognize it but, looking back, that’s probably when my obsession with that man began.